-Getting started Fencing Welcome 6 Principles 5 1 An 80-something grazier's tips for success 7 Some electric fence basics to get started 52 Video Transcript 8 Video Transcript 57 Soil Health Training animals to electric fence 60 Principles 12 Successful solar electric fence 62 A note from Don 12 13 Video Transcript 65 A Closer Look at Soil Health Principles 10 Fencing experiment has expected outcome 66 Nature and Properties of Soil 14 Water Video Transcript 15 Principles 68 The Five Principles 17 How much water do livestock need Take the Drudgery Out of Soil Testing 20 and how big should the tank be??
-69 Resources Greg Judy's Fail-Proof Temporary Waterer 7 Use the NRCS Web Soil Survey to Video transcript 72 learn about your soils 22 I couldn't see the forestor the water for Pastures the trees - an example of thinking through 06 problems 75 Principles A note from Don 26 Resources - More stock watering ideas 79 When your plants talk, listen!
-27 28 Dollars & Cents Leave More Leaves to Grow More Grass 28 32 Principles 21 Rest is NOT a Four-letter word 32 34 A note from Don 81 82 Video Transcript 37 37 Reducing inputs and the Graziers Vow 83 How long is a pasture recovery period?
-37 39 Are you running a marginal business?
-86 Video Transcript 42 All c you i aming a marginal business.
-A mix of cool season and warm season Labor grasses makes resilient pastures 44 Principles 92 Resources A note from Don 93 Downloadable Grass ID Guides 47 Ranching like a 12-year-old 94
+Getting started Fencing Welcome 6 Principles 51 An 80-something grazier's tips for success 7 Some electric fence basics to get started 52 Video Transcript 8 Video Transcript 57 Soil Health Training animals to electric fence 60 Principles 12 Successful solar electric fence 62 A note from Don 12 13 Video Transcript 65 13 Fencing experiment has expected outcome 66 A Closer Look at Soil Health Principles Nature and Properties of Soil 14 Water Video Transcript 15 Principles 68 The Five Principles 17 How much water do livestock need Take the Drudgery Out of Soil Testing 20 and how big should the tank be??
+69 Resources Greg Judy's Fail-Proof Temporary Waterer 7 Use the NRCS Web Soil Survey to Video transcript 72 learn about your soils 22 I couldn't see the forestor the water for Destunes the trees - an example of thinking through Pastures 00 problems 75 Principles 26 Resources - More stock watering ideas 79 A note from Don 27 Dellans & Conts When your plants talk, listen!
+28 Dollars & Cents 0- Leave More Leaves to Grow More Grass 32 Principles 8 - Rest is NOT a Four-letter word 34 A note from Don 82 Video Transcript 37 Reducing inputs and the Graziers Vow 83 How long is a pasture recovery period?
+39 Are you running a marginal business?
+86 Video Transcript 42 Labor A mix of cool season and warm season 00 grasses makes resilient pastures 44 Principles 92 Resources A note from Don 93 Downloadable Grass ID Guides 47 Ranching like a 12-year-old 94

 Handling Facilities Resources

 Principles 97 On Pasture Forage/Stockpile/Animal

 Portable panels 98 Feed Calculator 144

 Build a Bud Box for easier handling 102

 Video Transcript 106 Closing Thoughts

 Livestock A note from Don 149

 Principles 109

 A note from Don 110 More Tools for Your Toolbox

 What livestock should you choose?
-111 Find a mentor, On Pasture discount coupon
+111 Find a mentor

 The terrible breech 114 Additional reading 152

-Resources Additional Feating 102
+Resources Additional Leading 102

 How much food does your animal eat?
 117

 How do you know if your animal is sick?
 119 Contributors

 Video Transcript 121 Authors and ebook supporters with links

 Management & Planning to more of their articles, websites and

 Principles 126 videos.
 This is a great place to find

 A note from Don 127 more resources 154

 How much forage do I have?
 128

 Video Transcript 131

 Video Transcript 132

 Math and the art of grazing - figuring

 your stocking rate 133

 Figuring Pasture size 138

 Video Transcript 139

 What does light moderate and

 heavy grazing look like?
 140

 Video Transcript 142